SAP/open-ux-tools/packages/deploy-tooling/README.md

 Usage: deploy [options]

 Options:
-  -c, --config <path-to-yaml>      Path to config yaml file -y, --yes                        yes to all questions (default: false) -v, --verbose                    verbose log output (default: false) -n, --no-retry                   do not retry if the deployment fails for any reason -V, --version                    output the version number --destination  <destination>     Destination in SAP BTP pointing to an ABAP system --url <target-url>               URL of deploy target ABAP system --client <sap-client>            Client number of deploy target ABAP system --cloud                          true for deployments to ABAP Cloud --transport <transport-request>  Transport number to record the change in the ABAP system --name <bsp-name>                Project name of the app --strict-ssl                     Perform certificate validation (use --no-strict-ssl to deactivate it) --test                           Run in test mode.
-ABAP backend reports deployment errors without actually deploying (use --no-test to deactivate it)
+  -c, --config <path-to-yaml>          Path to config yaml file -y, --yes                            yes to all questions (default: false) -n, --no-retry                       do not retry if deploy fails for any reason --verbose                            verbose log output (default: false) --destination  <destination>         Destination in SAP BTP pointing to an ABAP system --url <target-url>                   URL of target ABAP system --client <sap-client>                Client number of target ABAP system --cloud                              target is an ABAP Cloud system --cloud-service-key <file-location>  JSON file location with the ABAP cloud service key.
+  --transport <transport-request>      Transport number to record the change in the ABAP system --name <bsp-name>                    Project name of the app --strict-ssl                         Perform certificate validation (use --no-strict-ssl to deactivate it) --test                               Run in test mode.
+ABAP backend reports deployment errors without actually deploying. (use --no-test to deactivate it)
-  --package <abap-package>         Package name for deploy target ABAP system --description <description>      Project description of the app --keep                           Keep a copy of the deployed archive in the project folder.
+  --package <abap-package>             Package name for deploy target ABAP system --description <description>          Project description of the app --safe                               Prevents accidentally breaking deployments.
+  --keep                               Keep a copy of the deployed archive in the project folder.
-  --archive-url <url>              Download app bundle from this url and upload this bundle for deployment --archive-path <path>            Provide path of the app bundle for deployment --archive-folder <path>          Provide path to a folder for deployment -h, --help                       display help for command
+  --archive-url <url>                  Download app bundle from this url and upload this bundle for deployment --archive-path <path>                Provide path of the app bundle for deployment --archive-folder <path>              Provide path to a folder for deployment -v, --version                        version of the deploy tooling -h, --help                           display help for command
 ```

 ### undeploy